6 Great Father’s Day Activities and Games the Whole Family Will Enjoy

 Water Balloon Baseball

 “This is one of my favorite backyard activities.
 Take water balloons, fill them up and underhand toss them to your family member.
-It’s lots of fun and messy,” says Len Saunders, exercise physiologist and author of the new book Buddy and Bea.
+It’s lots of fun and messy,” says Len Saunders, exercise physiologist and author of Buddy and Bea.
 To make it a competition, tally up each hit to see who can get the most.

 Father’s Day Tasting